-I was shocked like how you are right now.
-My preferred coffee making method is a French Press, so when I learned of this, I decided to investigate why people are saying these horrible things about the best invention since coffee was founded.
+I was shocked at how you are right now.
+My preferred coffee-making method is a French Press, so when I learned this, I decided to investigate why people are saying these horrible things about the best invention since coffee was founded.

-Pressed coffee has been a staple to a lot of households because it is convenient, practical, and needs no power source.
-However, evidence-based data reveals that French press may actually potentially harm your health.
+Pressed coffee has been a staple to many households because it is convenient, practical, and needs no power source.
+However, evidence-based data reveals that the French press may potentially harm your health.
 The worst is this: it can increase your cholesterol levels.

 The culprit for this is a coffee diterpene compound called cafestol.
 Unfiltered drinks house large amounts of this cholesterol-raising compound.
-Now, if you’re perfectly healthy, you may continue enjoying your French press coffee.
+You may continue enjoying your French press coffee if you’re perfectly healthy.
 However, if you already have some high cholesterol issues, this may cause some concern.

 French Press History

-Today, French press consists of a cylindrical beaker mainly made of glass.
-However, there are models that have this in plastic too.
+Today, the French press consists of a cylindrical beaker mainly made of glass.
+However, some models have this in plastic too.
 The lid is either metal or plastic with a stainless steel wire.
 Additionally, it comes with a mesh filter.

 The majority of coffee lovers hate the idea of grounds in their coffee.
-In French press, the grounds are allowed to settle and coffee is poured rather carefully with no filter.
+The grounds are allowed to settle in the French press, and coffee is poured carefully with no filter.

-As we have stated, French press can potentially raise your low density lipoproteins, or commonly known as the bad cholesterol, over time.
-Bad cholesterol promotes build up of clot in the blood vessels which can lead to heart diseases.
-If there are clots, blood flow is obstructed, and may lead to symptoms such as chest pain or angina.
+As we have stated, a French press can potentially raise your low-density lipoproteins, commonly known as bad cholesterol, over time.
+Bad cholesterol promotes the build-up of clots in the blood vessels, which can lead to heart diseases.
+If there are clots, blood flow is obstructed, which may lead to chest pain or angina symptoms.

-Study showed, unfiltered coffee increases both the total and bad cholesterol.
-This is due to the coffee oils, especially oily substances called diterpenes, such as cafestol and kahweol, that’s present in these beverages.
+The study showed unfiltered coffee increases both the total and bad cholesterol.
+This is due to the coffee oils, especially oily substances called diterpenes, such as cafestol and kahweol, present in these beverages.

-If you really can steer away from the joys French press coffee brings, make it a point to have your blood tested regularly to ensure that you remain as healthy as possible.
-However, remember that if high cholesterol runs in your family, you may have to think twice.
+If you can steer away from the joy, French press coffee brings, make it a point to have your blood regularly tested to ensure that you remain as healthy as possible.
+However, remember that you may have to think twice if high cholesterol runs in your family.

-Now if you really can’t resist, you may add extra filtration just to decrease the potential harmful risk of drinking unfiltered coffee.
+Now, if you can’t resist, you may add extra filtration to decrease the potential harmful risk of drinking unfiltered coffee.
 Simply use a coffee filters and run your coffee through them.